 Litigation Can Be The Only Recourse When Justice Is Due

-Commercial litigation is not the preferred way to resolve a business dispute, but it can be the only recourse to assert a legal right, or defend against a wrongful claim.
+Commercial litigation can be the only recourse to assert a legal right, or defend against a wrongful claim.
 When litigation becomes necessary, the attorneys of Davidson Backman Medeiros have the experience, skill, and knowledge necessary to go the distance, whether in the state courts, the bankruptcy courts, or the federal district courts.

 State Court Litigation And Appeals

 We practice extensively in the courts of general jurisdiction in Washington and Idaho, representing clients in a variety of commercial disputes, including litigation regarding:

 - Breach of non-solicitation and non-competition agreements;

 - Actions for physician credentialing or discipline;